-In a hospital setting, patients are most likely to encounter nurse practitioners (NPs), physician assistants (PAs), and nurse anesthetists (CRNAs, or Certified Registered Nurse Anesthetists).
+In a hospital setting, patients are likely to encounter non-physician midlevel providers nurse practitioners (NPs), physician assistants (PAs), and nurse anesthetists (CRNAs, or Certified Registered Nurse Anesthetists).
 In the interest of political correctness, many institutions now prefer to use terms such as "advanced practice provider" (APP) or "physician extender" to refer to these various flavors of midlevel providers, an alarming trend that has been embraced by midlevel societies such as the AANP and AAPA.
 In 2021, the AAPA began a public relations effort to rebrand physician assistants as "physician associates".
 In addition, many institutions have simply resorted to using the word "provider" as an all-encompassing term that includes physicians as well as the aforementioned non-physicians such as NPs and PAs.
 The use of these ambiguous and nebulous terms creates confusion for patients, blurs the lines between different members of the health care team, and worst of all, attempts to establish a false equivalency between the inherent hierarchy of residency-trained, board-eligible/board-certified physicians and midlevel providers who may only have an online degree and a few hundred hours of unstructured clinical training and exposure.

-With these facts in mind, MidlevelWTF aims to aggregate and publish content that documents and exposes examples of midlevel malpractice, misconduct, and clinical ignorance in order to show why allowing midlevels to practice independently without physician leadership and close oversight is bad patients and doctors alike.
+With these facts in mind, MidlevelWTF aims to aggregate and publish content that documents and exposes real-world, concrete examples of midlevel malpractice, misconduct, and clinical ignorance in order to show why allowing midlevels to practice independently without physician leadership and close oversight is bad patients and doctors alike.
 Don't get us wrong - our goal is not to indiscriminately attack midlevel providers.
 On the contrary, we support the use of properly-supervised, well-educated midlevel providers as a part of physician-led healthcare teams.
 The dangers of unsupervised medical care by midlevel providers and the critical importance of maintaining physician supervision and leadership in healthcare is explored in much more detail in the book Patients at Risk: The Rise of the Nurse Practitioner and Physician Assistant in Healthcare, by Niran Al-Agba, MD and Rebekah Bernard, MD.

 Who are you?